KSimonnet/massiveOpenOnlineCoursesMOOC/README.md

 - [x] Write a web service in Node.js (the Express.js module is useful here)
 - [ ] Access it from the browser using Ajax (e.g. the fetch API).

-==This will deal with the server's file system, not the browser's==
+highlight these ==This will deal with the server's file system, not the browser's==

 from [title](https://stackoverflow.com/questions/72458428/uncaught-typeerror-failed-to-resolve-module-specifier-fs-relative-references) :joy: